Using the Environment to Understand non-Markovian Open Quantum Systems: Biased Spin Boson Model

 We use a linear ramp for the bias and hence set

-We choose $t_1$ to be large enough to allow the system to first reach thermal equilibrium with the environment and $\epsilon_1$ is chosen such that this equilibrium state is higher in energy than the initial state and thus absorbs energy from the bath.
-The bias is then increased to push the system into a higher temperature state such that energy is emitted into the bath to re-equilibrate.
-As can be seen in the upper panel of Fig.~\ref{fig:drivingswitch} during the linear ramp the energy of the system decreases, emitting energy into the bath.
+For times $t<t_1$ this is identical to the problem studied above.
+Hence, we choose $t_1$ to be large enough to allow the system to first reach thermal equilibrium with the environment and $\epsilon_1$ is chosen such that this equilibrium state is higher in energy than the initial state and thus absorbs energy from the bath.
+The bias is then linearly increased, increasing the system energy along with it.
+The system is then in a state such that energy must be emitted into the bath for the system to be in equilibrium with respect to the new system Hamiltonian, which now has a much higher value for $\epsilon$.
+This behaviour is shown in Fig.~\ref{fig:drivingswitch}.
+As can be seen in the upper panel of the Figure during the linear ramp the energy of the system decreases, emitting energy into the bath.
 This can be seen in the heat distribution of the bath as a band of modes which increase in energy.
 The modes targeted correspond to frequencies close to the (time-dependent) Rabi frequency $\tilde{\Omega}(t)=\sqrt{\epsilon(t)^2+\Omega^2}$ which changes over the course of the linear ramp.
 This shows that by using a time varying drive, along with the intuition we have built up about the behaviour of the environment, we are able to control the (frequency dependent) absorption and emission of energy into and out of the bath.

+The spin-boson model has provided a concrete example of how we can calculate the dynamics of bath modes, by combining the moment generating functional method introduced in Sec.~\ref{sec:BD} and the process tensor approach of Sec.~\ref{sec:proctens}.
+We saw how the steady state behaviour can be calculated as well as how we can control the population of different modes by using an appropriate time-dependent drive.